Full Form of NACH – National Automated Clearing House

 - ECS involves more paperwork as compared to NACH.

-- Rejection ratio is lower in NACH as compared to ECS.
+- The rejection ratio is lower in NACH as compared to ECS.

 - ECS does not provide a unique MRR number.
-On the other hand, NACH provides a unique MRR number that can be easily taken into use for future references.
+On the other hand, NACH provides a unique MRR number that can be easily used for future references.